Bug #585

 Matt

-Updated by Matt Jones almost 16 years ago
+Updated by Matt Jones about 16 years ago

 After more conversation on the email list, it seems that the approach to localization used in ISO 19139 may be applicable here.
 A fragment of a 19139 document might include: